almaan/stereoscope/README.md

 foo@bar:~$ stereoscope test
 successfully installed stereoscope CLI
 ```
-If you cannot access stereoscope from the command line, and get something like
+If you cannot access stereoscope from the command line, and receive a message like
 ```console
 foo@bar:~$ stereoscope test
 bash stereoscope: command not found..

 ```

-make sure that your install location is a part of your PATH variable.
-Including the ```--user``` flag during installation,
+It means that your your install location is not a part of your PATH variable.
+Including the ```--user``` flag during
-should place your packages in  ~/.local directory.
-Thus you can likely,
+installation, should place your packages in  ~/.local directory.
+Thus a simple fix is possible by entering the follwing
-fix this by entering the follwing into your terminal:
+into your terminal:

 ```console
 foo@bar:~$ export PATH=$PATH:/user/home/.local/bin
 ```
-(This a line you may want to add to your ~/.bashrc file, or equivalent, for a more seamless usage in the future)
+NOTE : This a line you may want to consider adding to your ~/.bashrc file, or equivalent, for a more seamless usage in
+the future - otherwise you will have to repeat every time you open a new terminal

-Having installed stereoscope, we can now start with the analysis.
+Having installed stereoscope, we are ready to start with the analysis.

+---

 ## Reproducing The Mouse Brain Analysis
 Let us begin by reproducing the results presented for the mouse brain (hippocampal) region.
 Here we will go through the
-whole workflow from downloading the data, preprocessing, analysis and visualization.
+whole workflow including downloading the data, preprocessing, analysis and visualization.
 If you aren't that keen on doing
-the first parts and want to get immediately to the analysis part, you can skip step 1-2 and use the already processed
+the first parts and want to get started with the analysis part, you can skip step 1-2 and use the already processed
 data found in the data/mousebrain folder, just unzip these files into a folder named data/curated.

 ### 1. Downloading the data
-The data was originally downloaded from [mousebrain.org](http://mousebrain.org/tissues.html), where we downloaded the
+The data we used in the paper is downloaded from [mousebrain.org](http://mousebrain.org/tissues.html), where we
+downloaded the loom-file containing cells from the Hippocampus.
+If you do not have loompy installed, please see
-loom-file originating from the Hippocampus.
-You can either download this set via the web browser, or the terminal using
+[this](http://loompy.org/) link for further instructions.
+You can either download the data set via the web browser, or the
+terminal using :

 ```console
 foo@bar:~$ cd data